nfischer/shelljs-exec-proxy/README.md

 ## Security improvements

-ShellJS v0.7 is vulnerable to command injection, unexpected wildcards, and string escaping mistakes.
+Current versions of ShellJS export the `.exec()` method, which if not used carefully, could introduce command injection Vulnerabilities to your module.
 Here's an insecure code snippet:

 ```javascript
 shell.ls('dir/*.txt').forEach(file => {